U.S. soldier enters no plea in 2009 Iraq shootings

 Russell, of the 54th Engineer Battalion based in Bamberg, Germany, faces five charges of premeditated murder, one charge of aggravated assault and one charge of attempted murder in connection with the May 2009 shootings.
 Six months ago, he was ordered to stand trial in a military court that has the power to sentence him to death, if he is convicted.

-Two of the five people killed in the shooting were medical staff officers at the counseling center for troops experiencing combat stress.
+Two of the five people killed in the shooting were medical staff officers at the counselling centre for troops experiencing combat stress.
 The others were soldiers.

 Russell, tall and broad-shouldered with a military crew-cut and glasses, was mostly silent during the 15-minute hearing, answering only "Yes, sir" and "No, sir" to the judge's questions.